Bastardkb/bastardkb.github.io/dilemma_build_guide/required_tools.md

 - Soldering iron
 - Soldering tin
-- M3 torx screw driver (a flat head will also work)
+- M3 Torx screw driver (a flat head will also work)

 Optional: